fennel-ai/client/docs/pages/api-reference/sink_connectors/snowflake.md

 when the sink dataset version is updated or when multiple branches have the same sink defined.
 This suffix can be viewed in the 'Sink' tab of the console after initiating a data sink.
-- Currently, Fennel only supports keyed dataset sinks to Snowflake.
-Support for keyless datasets will be added soon.
 :::